archernar/cuu/README.md

-                 createuser           -a -u -p    Creates with no privledges createadminuser      -a -u -p    Creates a user with Administor Access createreadonlyuser   -a -u -p    Creates a user with Read Only changepassword       -a -u -p    Changes a users pwd, Will use PASSWORD in .cuu.txt
+                 createuser           -a -u -p    Creates with no privledges createadminuser      -a -u -p    Creates a user with Administor Access createreadonlyuser   -a -u -p    Creates a user with Read Only changepassword       -a -u -p    Changes a users pwd, Will use PASSWORD in ~/.cuu.txt
                                                   NOTE: for commands above, User will change password after first login.
-Password may be set in .cuu.txt scrampassword        -a -u       Assign an unknown (scrammed) password ls        listusers            -a"
+Password may be set in ~/.cuu.txt scrampassword        -a -u       Assign an unknown (scrammed) password ls        listusers            -a"
                  listusergroups       -a -u